earthly/earthly/docs/examples/go.md

 # Go example

-TODO

-This page is under construction.
-See [the Basics page](../guides/basics.md) in the meantime, or this [raw Go example](https://github.com/vladaionescu/earthly/tree/master/examples/go).

 This page will walk you through an example of how to build a hello-world application using Earthly.
 The entire code used on this page is available in the [examples/go GitHub directory](https://github.com/vladaionescu/earthly/tree/master/examples/go).

 First, let's assume that you have written a Hello Wolrd app in `./main.go`: